herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 #### Guidelines for Assignments

-**Any requests for extensions for a particular assignment must be made prior to its due date.** Exceptions to this will generally only be considered as a result of serious emergencies.
+**Late assignments will not be accepted unless the instructor has granted an extension.
+Any requests for extensions for a particular assignment must be made prior to its due date.** Exceptions to this will generally only be considered as a result of serious emergencies.

 **While assignment length is a guideline, it is also significant.** Because students tend to use various fonts and margins, I have included approximate